photoprism/photoprism-docs/docs/getting-started/advanced/backups.md

 ## SQLite Backups

-Note that creating SQL dumps from SQLite is currently not fully supported by the `photoprism backup` command.
-However, you can run this to create a backup file if you use [docker-compose:](../docker-compose.md#command-line-interface):
+Creating SQL dumps from SQLite is currently not fully supported by the `photoprism backup` command.
+However, you can run this command to create a backup file if you use [docker-compose:](../docker-compose.md#command-line-interface):

 ```bash
 docker compose exec -T photoprism sqlite3 /photoprism/storage/index.db .dump > photoprism-db.sql